 * Click here for rating key

-Casamento's Restaurant Review: Casamento’s seafood restaurant and oyster bar has been in business since 1919.
-Gleaming white tiled walls line the usually packed, narrow dining room.
-Devoted regulars dote on the icy raw oysters, fried oysters cooked in small batches in cast-iron skillets, and a definitive New Orleans-style oyster stew with whole oysters bobbing in scalded milk.
+Casamento's Restaurant Review: Gleaming white tiled walls line Casamento's usually packed, narrow dining room.
+Since 1919, this popular seafood restaurant and oyster bar has been feeding devoted regulars who dote on the icy raw oysters, fried oysters cooked in small batches in cast-iron skillets, and a definitive New Orleans-style oyster stew with whole oysters bobbing in scalded milk.
 Another mainstay is the fried oyster loaf, a sandwich made on thick planks of white bread sliced horizontally from the loaf, slathered with butter and toasted.
-Fried soft-shell crabs, when available, make an unbeatable dinner.
-Six-layer German chocolate cake is available for dessert.
+Fried soft-shell crabs, when available, make a fine dinner.
+Dessert presents a six-layer German chocolate cake.
 For quaffs, the only alcohol offered is beer.
-Casamento's closes from early June through early September, in deference to the ebb and flow of oyster season.
+Casamento's closes from early June through early September, respecting the ebb and flow of oyster season.
 One of the great local traditions is waiting outside its door on opening day each year.
 Remember to bring cash, as the place doesn't take credit cards.